woleet/woleet-weblibs/README.md

 **`woleet.receipt.validate(receipt)`**

-This function allows to validate an anchoring receipt.
+This function allows to validate the format of an anchoring receipt.
+It does not check the Bitcoin transaction, nor the signature, nor the signee identity (if any).

 See example at [examples/validateReceipt.html](examples/receiptValidate.html)